bitv12332/mkbot/README.md

 mk management bot

-run with "node ." in terminal in the folder containing index.js
+run with "node ." in terminal in the folder containing index.js To run server in background with output- 'node . >& output.txt &'

+To set environment variables in linux- 'sudo nano /etc/environment', then relog

 update dependencies with "npm install" in terminal in the folder containing index.js